-Sets the value of the \mathbf{n}^{th} element referenced by this instance, where \mathbf{n} is offset and the address is base address + offset size of Int.
+Sets the value of the n^{th} element referenced by this instance, where n is offset and the address is base address + offset size of Int.
 This operation must be atomic with respect to all other raw memory accesses to the address.
 When an exception is thrown, no data is transferred.

 '''

-offset-of int in the memory region. value-The new value for the element.
+offset-of int in the memory region.

 '''